Benefits of Physical Activity

 - Find an activity that you will enjoy doing.
 If you are enjoying yourself, you are much more likely to stick with it.

 - Decide if you would like to be on your own or with others.
-Some women find that social groups, such a walking group, make physical activity more fun.
+Some women find that social groups, such as walking group, make physical activity more fun.

-- Park farther away from your destination and walk at least 5 minutes the rest of the way.
+- Park farther away from your destination and walk the rest of the way